 She documents the benefit of clay to human and animal health all over the

 world.
-Mammals, birds, reptiles, and invertebrates have been observed to
+Mammals, reptiles, invertebrates, and birds have been observed to

-eat dirt on every continent except Antartica.
+eat dirt on every continent except Antarctica.
 There is evidence that

 humans have been eating earth for at least forty thousand years.